chrisbobbe/chrisbobbe.github.io/skills.md

   * Follow best practices in React with views in a component hierarchy where [data flows down](https://reactjs.org/docs/thin king-in-react.html)
   * Take full advantage of React before carefully adding Redux
 * WordPress
-  * Deploy a WordPress website to Heroku and connect it to an Amazon RDS instance running MySQL [^2]
+  * Deploy WordPress manually to Heroku and connect it to an Amazon RDS instance running MySQL [^2]
   * Configure SSL between the database and Heroku with keys and passwords stored in Heroku Config Variables
-  * [Deploy](http://www.mild-mandarin.com/) WordPress to WordPress.org with a hosting provider such as GreenGeeks
+  * [Deploy WordPress](http://www.mild-mandarin.com/) using a hosting provider such as GreenGeeks

 ### Full Stack